Chifiwang/obsidian-git-integration/README.md

 # Obsidian Git Integration
-enables automatic git commits and pushes to a remote repo on save or periodically
+enables automatic git commits and pushes to a remote repo on save or periodically for Obsidian vaults